 How to Stop Digital Piracy for Good

 But while you cannot halt content piracy, you can mitigate against it.
-The 6 Ways to Stop Digital Piracy that we have covered here are a start.
+These six ways to prevent piracy that we have covered here are a start.
 There is, of course, a lot more detail that can be put on these too.
 For more information, download our white paper on the subject here.